Obama says U.S. will be loyal partner for Iraq

 Separately, U.S. Defense Secretary Leon Panetta told reporters aboard a military aircraft he did not expect to get it back "but I think it's important we make that request."

 Maliki has irked Washington by failing to adopt the tough line other Arab League members have taken with Syrian President Bashar Assad.
-Some accuse his Shi'ite-led government of being too cozy with Iran.
+Some accuse his Shi'ite-led government of being too cosy with Iran.

 But Maliki casts himself as a nationalist who will not bend to any outside power and Obama said he took him at his word:

 "I believe him.
-And he has shown himself to be willing to make very tough decisions in the interests of Iraqi nationalism, even if they cause problems with his neighbor."
+And he has shown himself to be willing to make very tough decisions in the interests of Iraqi nationalism, even if they cause problems with his neighbour."

 HOMECOMING TROOPS